Taking aim at U.S., China says provoking trade disputes is 'naked economic terrorism'

 On Thursday, a broadcaster from Chinese state television and a Fox Business host staged an unprecedented live debate about the China-U.S. frictions on the U.S. cable network.

+Speaking at a separate forum in Beijing, Wang Zhaoxing, a vice chairman of China’s banking and insurance regulator, said the last four decades of the country’s economic reforms have shown that “openness brings progress, shutting off brings backwardness”.

+“It is undeniable that the current economic globalization has indeed encountered some new problems and new challenges,” Wang said.”However, the solution is not to return to protectionism and unilateralism.”

-Reporting by Ben Blanchard; Writing by John Ruwitch; Editing by Shri Navaratnam and Neil Fullick
+Reporting by Ben Blanchard; Additional reporting by Leng Cheng, and John Ruwitch in Shanghai; Editing by Neil Fullick & Shri Navaratnam